-The Syrian Interior Ministry vowed to "strike with an iron fist" anyone who threatened the nation's security, after what was the second such bombing in the capital in two weeks.
+Syria’s interior ministry has vowed to “strike with an iron fist” anyone who threatens the nation’s security after two car bombings in the capital in as many weeks.

 Car and suicide bombings have long been common in the wars in Iraq and Afghanistan.
 But this development in Syria, similar to the strikes carried out December 23 on government security targets, deepened the fears of full-blown warfare in the nation.

 At least 23 people were killed in clashes with security forces Saturday, said the Local Coordination Committees of Syria, an opposition activist group.
 Twelve died in Idlib province, seven in Homs, and four in Harasta in the Damascus suburbs.